 The examination fee must be paid at the time of reservation by credit card or debit card.
 Fees may vary.
-Candidates are permitted unlimited exam attempts within 5 years for salesperson exam and 10 years for broker exam, from the date the earliest required course was completed.
-A passing exam score is good for three years.
+Candidates are permitted unlimited exam attempts within the one year authorization period.
+A passing exam score is good for one year.
 Candidates may not retake a previously passed exam.
 Payment will not be accepted at the test center.
-Examination fees are non-refundable and non- transferable.
+Examination fees are non-refundable and non-transferable.